Playbook for Life

 This course is experiential.
 Be prepared to participate fully – it’s the only way to get value out of it!
 You are invited to take a serious look at your life in playful ways – all rooted in science and extensive research.
 You will first learn about frameworks and tools, and then be expected to test them out and apply them into your life.

 This course is highly personal and social.
 You will be partnered up with other students to share your experiences.
-You will be assigned reading materials and videos – and weekly reflections about what you are learning.
-You will need to secure time (3-5 hours a week) to complete the assignments on your own and with your study partner.
+You will be assigned reading materials and videos – and weekly reflections about what you are learning – and maybe even unlearning.
+You will need to secure enough time (3-5 hours a week) to complete the assignments on your own and with your study partner.

 At the end of this course, you will have a variety of tools for different “life plays”.
 For example, you will

-- Have structures that help you design a more fulfilling life
+- Understand how to use structures that help you design a more fulfilling life

 - Have more clarity about your life vision and goals